vijaybari/SNN_Tag_Creator/README.md

 # and copies the specified folders to that tag.

 # This will be helpful to create tags out of mutiple commits in a same svn repo based on revision we can create different folders.
+# For more detils you can check the input xml files